EliotKhachi/publicZk/202207040455/README.md

 9. Select VDI hard disk file type and dynamically allocate it.
 Select desired storage amount.
 10. Start
 11. The VM (VirtualBox Manager) is now asking you to select a start-up disk.
 Download the OS's .iso file from its official website.
+12. Start --> you should now be able to start the VM.
+If you get this error: "VT-x is disabled in the BIOS for all CPU modes (VERR_VMX_MSR_ALL_VMX_DISABLED)", go here

 ## Tags
 #linux